Fly Fishing for Beginners

 Meeting Place: Big Creek Outdoor Education Center

-9:00 a.m.
-Welcome: Meet at Big Creek Outdoor Education Center (see campus map).
+9 a.m.
+Welcome: Meet at Big Creek Outdoor Education Center.
 Brief Orientation.

-1:00 p.m.
-To the River: After going over proper safety procedures, students will have the opportunity to independently spread out and use what we learned in the morning to better their craft.
+1:15 To the River: We will meet down at the river.
+We will go through proper safety procedures and spend a few minutes discussing stream flows, establishing a drag free drift, fish hooking, fighting and safely releasing our catch.
+Students will then have the opportunity to independently spread out and use what we learned in the morning to better their craft.
 Students will then spend the rest of the afternoon applying lessons learned.

 Equipment: All participants should bring some sort of protective eyewear for the class.
 Polarized sunglasses are ideal.
 The Glacier Institute has fly fishing gear available if you do not have your own.
 You will need to bring shoes you can get wet in.
 We will not use rubber hip boots.
 Old sneakers will work fine.
 Prepare for all weather.